opencog/learn/README.md

 (hyper-)graphs.
 These graphs are not just passive representations, but are also active: most graphs can be executed, and perform some action when executed.
-Thus, it vaguely resembles a programming langugage.
-But, unlike a programming langauge, it is also a graph.
+Thus, it vaguely resembles a programming language.
+But, unlike a programming language, it is also a graph.
-Imagine, if you wish, a function with inputs and outputs, but now we have those inputs and outputs conneted with graph edges, going to wherever they are connected.
+Imagine, if you wish, a function with inputs and outputs, but now we have those inputs and outputs connected with graph edges, going to wherever they are connected.
 So, a large collection of [Abstract Syntax Trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 Not just low-level graphs representing `(Plus 2 2)` but also high